 Table 2 above shows the extent of community participation management and development of schools.
 The mean score of 2.62 revealed the Community leaders involved in decisions making process in primary and early childhood education, mean of 2.55 revealed the level of Community contributions to the development projects in primary and early childhood education in Plateau Central, mean of 2.49 shows the Religious/traditional support is consistent, mean of 2.32 shows Community volunteers participating in programs and 2.28 shows level of Collaboration with community organizations.
 The average mean of 2.45 which low indicate low level of community participations in management and development of schools in plateau central.

 Research question three: How does parental and community engagement influence pupils' academic performance and social development in Plateau Central?

-Table:3 Responses on parental and community engagement on pupils' academic performance and social development.
+Table3.
+Responses on parental and community engagement on pupils' academic performance and social development